 The first thing you need to understand is that both bruxism and TMJ have a lot to do with the way you position your head and body while you sleep.

-They are not caused by this.
-However, correcting the way you sleep can help alleviate the two syndromes and even correct them until they are gone.
+They’re not caused by this.
+However, correcting the way you sleep can help alleviate the two syndromes and even correct them until they’re gone.

-The best thing to do is try to sleep on your back.
-If you sleep on your side or, even worse, on your face, all the tension accumulated in your neck, shoulders, as well as the weight of your head will lay heavy on your jaw.
+The best thing to do is to try to sleep on your back.
+If you sleep on your side or worse, on your stomach, all the tension accumulated in your neck, shoulders, as well as the weight of your head will lay heavy on your jaw.

 This will place a lot of stress on it.
 If you grind your teeth you can produce serious damage to them if they are also under a lot of pressure and weight.

-However, evidently, one cannot control the position they sleep in or while they are unconscious.
-This is where the best pillow for teeth grinders come in.
+However, evidently, one cannot control the position they sleep in or while they’re unconscious.
+This is where the best pillows for TMJ and teeth grinders come in.